-One of the earliest emoji jewelry adopters was undoubtedly Alison Lou, a jewelry brand known for its simple, cheeky designs and wear-everyday sensibility; Creative Director and Founder Alison Chemla began incorporating emojis into her launch collection over eight years ago, and hasn’t stopped since.
+One of the earliest emoji jewelry adopters was undoubtedly Alison Lou, a jewelry brand known for its simple, cheeky designs and wear-everyday, casual jewelry sensibility; Creative Director and Founder Alison Chemla began incorporating emojis into her launch jewelry collection over eight years ago, and hasn’t stopped since.
 “I started with emoji’s because I believed they were the new way of communicating,” Lou says.
 “Jewelry has always been part of who I am, so when they started becoming a new language it all made sense.”

-Today Alison Lou’s offerings are broad, spanning from an emoji ghost stud with a single diamond eye, to a diamond set pretzel earring to a smiley face ring.
+Today Alison Lou’s offerings are broad, spanning from an emoji ghost diamond stud earrings with a single diamond eye, to a pretzel shaped diamond earring to a smiley face ring.
 “We find they appeal to a classic woman or girl who has a sense of humor and wants to add a little fun to her jewellery collection,” Chemla adds.

-Ruifier’s most popular styles include a happy face available in a diamond pave version set on a cord bracelet, and a gold pendant with the eyes and upturned mouth set with diamonds.
+Ruifier’s most popular jewelry styles include a happy face available in a pave diamond version set on a cord bracelet, and a gold pendant necklace with the eyes and upturned mouth set with diamonds.
 “Customers love to have this wearable smile that is a gentle every day reminder, particularly in times like these,’ Shaw adds.

-And it’s not just fine jewellers getting in on the act.
+And it’s not just fine jewelers getting in on the act.
 Most commonly seen adorning the likes of Beyonce and Heidi Klum with hundreds of carats of gems, jeweler to the stars Lorraine Schwartz has also launched an emoji-inspired line.
 Again citing the power of the smiley face, her collection 2B Happy is ‘born out of a need to be reminded of the power one has in creating their own happiness.’
-Here, pave pendants, stackable cuffs and tennis bracelets complete the joyful lineup, albeit at a significantly higher price point.
+Here, pave diamond pendants, stackable cuff bracelets and tennis bracelets complete the joyful lineup, albeit at a significantly higher price point.